hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 That will create a WARC file with just the pages from the specified website.

-The download server from Common Crawl is severely rate-limited to prevent abuse, but it seems to work for a smaller experiment such as this.
+The download server from Common Crawl is [severely rate-limited](https://commoncrawl.org/faq) to prevent abuse, but it seems to work for a smaller experiment such as this.

-For my initial demo, I decided it would be useful to capture the latest crawl for the community associations in Victoria and Saanich.
+For my initial demo, I decided it would be useful to capture the latest crawl data for the community associations in Victoria and Saanich (part of Greater Victoria).

 Victoria: [https://www.victoria.ca/community-culture/neighbourhoods](https://www.victoria.ca/community-culture/neighbourhoods)